jentery/SWDemo/index.md

 * Add more files to the collection.
 * Render each file available in PDF for downloading and printing.
-* Make the entire collection available in ZIP for downloading.
+* Render the entire collection available in ZIP for downloading.

 ## Contribute